pawelprimus/pawelprimus/README.md

 The goal was to commit code for 100 consecutive days.
 [Repository](https://github.com/pawelprimus/IApp)

 ### Is-Eldorado - Job Market Tracker
 A web scraper that tracks the number of job offers on justjoin.it and displays the data in a diagram.
-[Repository](https://github.com/pawelprimus/is-eldorado) | [Live Site](your-site-url-here)
+Hosted on VPS [MIKR.US](https://mikr.us/) [Repository](https://github.com/pawelprimus/is-eldorado) | [Live Site](https://eldorado.byst.re/)

 <!--